 - Your TSA contributions average less than $5,000 per year over the course of your UW employment.

-Check with your institution benefits office to see if you qualify.
+Check with your human resources office to see if you qualify.

 Contributions to Other Savings Plans

-However, your TSA 403(b) contribution limit is reduced dollar for dollar by contributions you make to any of the following voluntary retirement savings plans: 401(k), SIMPLE IRA, SIMPLE 401(k), salary reduction SEP IRAs, and Federal Thrift Savings.
+However, your UW TSA 403(b) contribution limit is reduced dollar for dollar by contributions you make to any of the following retirement savings plans: other 403(b), 401(k), SIMPLE IRA, SIMPLE 401(k), salary reduction SEP IRAs, and Federal Thrift Savings.

-The fees and expenses of the investments you select have an impact on the overall returns of your investment portfolio so the University reviews the investment options available to you, and works with our companies to make sure you have the lowest fees and expenses possible.
-None of the mutual funds in our plan have sales commissions or broker, marketing or advertising fees.
+The fees and expenses of the investments you select have an impact on the overall returns of your investment portfolio, so the University reviews the investment options available to you, and works with our providers to make sure you have the lowest fees and expenses possible.
+None of the mutual funds in our plan have sales commissions or broker, marketing, or advertising fees.

-Click on the headings below to learn more about the investment companies available, the differences between pre-tax and post-tax contributions, low-cost share classes and investment returns.
+Click on the headings below to learn more about low-cost share classes (offered by three of our providers) and view the latest investment returns.

-The investment returns below provide a list of the investment products that are authorized for UW employees under the TSA program.
-Except as otherwise noted, the data contained in the reports have been provided by the investment companies based on 12/31/2014 information.
+The investment returns below provide a list of the investment products that are authorized for UW employees under the TSA Program.
+Except as otherwise noted, the data contained in the reports have been provided by the investment companies based on information gathered through June 30, 2017.
 Every effort has been made to ensure the accuracy of these reports.
 The UW cannot guarantee complete accuracy and assumes no responsibility for the information supplied by the companies or financial losses incurred by employees participating in the TSA Program.